livioribeiro/nomad-lxd-terraform/README.md

 ## NFS and CSI Plugin

 For storage with the NFS node, a CSI plugin will be configured using the [RocketDuck CSI plugin](https://gitlab.com/rocketduck/csi-plugin-nfs).

+## Packer

+Packer is used to build a nomad client lxd image.
+Since the nomad clients significantly outnumber other servers, it makes sense to create an image to deploy them.